What is Taxed

 If your Private Pensions Total More than £1,055,000

-You usually pay a tax charge if the total value of your private pensions is more than £1,055,000.
+You usually pay a tax charge if the total value of your private pensions is more than £1,055,000 (external link).
 Your pension provider will take off the charge before you get your payment.

 Tax if Someone Inherits your Pension